ParthSolanki1/RedditPopularity/index.md

 ### Normalizing the Scores

 Subreddits vary quite heavily in terms of the amount of active users it has.
 Some subreddits (ie. askReddit) are a lot more popular than others.
 As a result, simply posting on those popular subreddits may give more upvotes, but relatively speaking they may not be as popular as something else with less upvotes in a smaller subreddit.
 In order to account for this, some normalization needs to be done to the scores.
 Therefore, I replaced the score metric with what oercentile that score is in within its subreddit.

+### Models

+In this project I have used 3 classification models to try and classify whether or not a post or comment will be popular.
+In order to do this we much have some definition of "popular".
+For the purposes of this research project, I had defined being popular as being over the 50th percentile (ie. that post is greater than 50% of other posts in the same subreddit), and unpopular as being under the 50th percentile.

+#### Logistic Regression